Travis Banwart: Fubon Guardians

 On July 16, 2019, Banwart's contract was purchased by the Fubon Guardians of the Chinese Professional Baseball League.
+He was promoted to the active roster on August 24 after Bryan Woodall was released.
+In 6 starts for Fubon, Banwart struggled to a 1-4 record and 6.30 ERA with 29 strikeouts across 30 innings pitched.
 He became a free agent following the season.

 Long Island Ducks (second stint)

 On March 11, 2020, Banwart signed with the Long Island Ducks of the Atlantic League.
 He did not play a game for the team because of the cancellation of the ALPB season due to the COVID-19 pandemic and became a free agent after the year.